The brilliant philosopher Plato once said that “At the touch of love, everyone becomes a poet.”

-The difference between proverbs and idioms
+The difference between proverbs, idioms and expressions

 When learning new languages, idioms can be mistaken as proverbs since they are both short and relatively well-known sayings that are both commonly used in the spoken word.
 However, English idioms differ in that they are not complete sentences and the literal meaning does not often make much sense.

 An example of an idiom would be “a dime a dozen,” (something or someone very common) or “beat around the bush” (to avoid or delay talking about or dealing with something).

 Finally, an expression is a commonly used phrase by English speakers.
 Unlike an idiom, an expression is generally understood from the words used.
 Expressions are more general and there are often many expressions to say the same thing.

 To see some native English expressions about love, check out the video below.